-B.9.2.5.
+B.10.7.
 Monitoring of the framework

 The internal control system is structured around ongoing management and periodic reviews of its operation, making it possible to verify its effectiveness and appropriateness to the company's objectives.
-It assesses and communicates the strengths and weaknesses of the internal control system to stakeholders, including senior management, and the Board of Directors.
+It assesses and communicates the strengths and weaknesses of the internal control system to stakeholders, including senior management, the Audit & Risk Committee, and the Board of Directors.

-B.9.3.
+B.10.8.
 Compliance function